How much does a website cost in 2021? The definitive guide

 Also, be aware: just because you have a website, doesn’t mean your customers can see you!

 To get your business in front of customers, you need to plant more than just one seed.
-Your website is where it starts, but you should also create profiles for your business on social media (such as Facebook), search engines (such as Google and Google Maps), and on directories.
+Your website is where it starts, but you should also create profiles for your business on social media (such as Facebook), search engines (such as Google and Google Maps), and on other local directories.
+Writing good Facebook posts, of course, still remains essential.
 Each of these gives your business more credibility and visibility, meaning it’s easy for customers to find you and to believe you’re a legitimate business.

 Website Builders